 Please forgive my leading you astray.

-To make it up to you, I'll send a bottle of Mountain Sky liquid castile soap to anyone commenting on this blog with a green cleaning recipe of your own.
+To make it up to you, I'll draw a winner for a bottle of Mountain Sky liquid castile soap to anyone commenting on this blog with a green cleaning recipe of your own.
 (And the winner is Jenelle!).
+Also, check out cleaning recipes by Mountain Sky!

 Lindsay Coulter, a fellow Queen of Green